-Baking soda drink recipes were often used in 19th-century homes and by village pharmacies to make sodas when they could not afford the luxury of a marble soda fountain to manufacture soda water.
+These old fashioned baking soda drink recipes were used to make refreshing sodas in 19th-century homes and by village pharmacies when they could not afford the luxury of a marble soda fountain to manufacture soda water.

-Baking soda beverages were called medicinal sodas, Effervescent Sodas, and Fizzes, and they were popular thirst quenchers for young and old alike.
+Baking soda beverages known as Effervescent Sodas and Fizzes were popular thirst quenchers, and they were promoted as "medicinal sodas" for young and old alike.
 It's really a thrill to taste the actual sodas that were once sold by village pharmacies in the early 1800s.

-Get ready for some fun.
-You're about to try some of the earliest soda fountain recipes ever published.
+You are about to try some of the earliest soda fountain recipes ever published.
 These fizzy beverages are very easy to make, and although they do seem unusual, you'll be surprised at how refreshing they actually taste.
+Prepare to be surprised.

 The typical baking soda drink recipe calls for an acid base (lemon juice or orange juice) and bicarbonate of soda (common household baking soda) to create bubbles of carbon dioxide gas that give an instant effervescence or fizz to the beverage.